CivicTechWR/WRvotes/docs/issues/transportation.md

 - Active transportation infrastructure in capital budgets
 - Snow clearing and maintenence

-### Is transit in Waterloo Region funded other tiers of government?
+### Is transit in Waterloo Region funded by other tiers of government?

 Provincial and federal governments do contribute to major capital projects — the ION, for example, received significant funding from both levels.
 But